URL path: Index page // Akkermansia muciniphila, Molecular Detection

 • Allergic asthma

-It has also been found in very high concentrations in certain gastrointestinal (colon, stomach) cancers, in Clostridia infections, and in atopic dermatitis with concomitant food allergies.
+It has also been found in very high concentrations in certain gastrointestinal (colon, stomach) cancers, Clostridia infections, and atopic dermatitis with concomitant food allergies.

 Due to its beneficial effects on the human body, recent studies have promoted its use as a probiotic.
-To date, there are three valid published studies that have reported the safety and beneficial role of A. muciniphila as a probiotic in obese humans, and clinical trials are ongoing to evaluate the effects of A. muciniphila use in obese patients with type 2 diabetes and in hyperglycemic patients.
+To date, three valid published studies have reported the safety and valuable role of A. muciniphila as a probiotic in obese humans, and clinical trials are ongoing to evaluate the effects of A. muciniphila use in obese patients with type 2 diabetes and hyperglycemic patients.
 Akkermansia muciniphila is considered a new-generation probiotic.

 What foods increase the levels of Akkermansia muciniphila?

 In general, fiber and polyphenols.
-Polyphenols are poorly absorbed from the small intestine and up to 90% of phenols reach the large intestine.
-Suitable polyphenols are included in green tea, wine and grape juice, cranberry extract as well as pomegranate.
+Polyphenols are poorly absorbed from the small intestine; up to 90% of phenols reach the large intestine.
+Suitable polyphenols are included in green tea, wine and grape juice, cranberry extract, and pomegranate.
 Increased consumption of fruits, beans, whole grains, and plant foods containing inulin and oligofructose can improve levels of Akkermansia muciniphila.

-The quantitative determination of Akkermansia muciniphila together with the rest of the findings of EnteroScan® enables us to determine the appropriate nutritional program of Microbiome Nutrition and Microbiome Therapy which aims to improve the composition and functions of the intestinal microbiome.
-Through the process of balancing the intestinal microbiome, we can achieve optimal levels of physical and mental health in the human body.
+The quantitative determination of Akkermansia muciniphila, together with the rest of the findings of EnteroScan®, enables us to determine the appropriate nutritional program of Microbiome Nutrition and Microbiome Therapy, which aims to improve the composition and functions of the intestinal microbiome.
+By balancing the intestinal microbiome, we can achieve optimal physical and mental health levels in the human body.

 Share it